Current Mining Challenges

 The first ennomotive leap happened together with Codelco and Codelco Tech, both motivated to try open innovation for challenge-solving.
 The opportunity came about with “a historical challenge in mining“: halts in crushers due to uncrushable materials, rock bolts in this case.
 The halts caused by uncrushable materials are a very famous challenge, known by every miner you may ask, who will also tell you that it has not been solved yet.
 However, in about a month, our global and multidisciplinary community of engineers proposed 21 different solutions.
 For the next month and a half, the four best solutions were developed in detail and finally, one of them was selected.
 It was the project designed by two Serbian brothers, Petar y Milutin Smiljanic.

 According to the company, the cost of this process is 40 % inferior to the traditional one, and 3 times faster.
-As a matter of fact, Codelco Tech had tried for over a year, unsuccessfully, to find solutions to the challenge through an internal team supported by suppliers and tech centers.
+Codelco Tech had been working over a year in this challenge with the support of suppliers and tech centers.

-This open innovation in mining success story proves that mining companies like Codelco can do different things and that we all (companies, suppliers, innovation accelerators, etc.) must push them.
+This open innovation in mining success story proves that mining companies like Codelco can do different things and that we all (companies, suppliers, innovation accelerators, etc.) might embrace.
 There are truly open modern models that actually provide tangible results and can solve mining challenges.
 All it takes is an open mind, collaboration and a will to look beyond what you already know.

 If you are looking for the best to solve complex mining challenges, contact our team.